 Mark Dobbins shares how a simple act—sharing a meal—becomes a powerful connection point for men navigating reentry.
 With over 12 years of service, he reflects on why PEP’s model of lasting transformation sets it apart.

-Prison Entrepreneurship Program (PEP) unites executives and inmates through entrepreneurial passion and servant leadership to transform lives, restore families, and rebuild communities.
+The Prison Entrepreneurship Program unites executives and inmates through entrepreneurial passion and servant leadership to transform lives, restore families, and rebuild communities.

 PEP – HOUSTON